How to Install Access Manager

 - Uninstall the Knowledge Base for Documents and FAQs plugin (keep the other add-ons installed).

-- Note: All KB articles, categories and tags will stay in the database and will be available for Access Manager to control.
+- Note: All KB articles, categories and tags will be preserved in the database and will be available for Access Manager to control.
 You will not loose any KB data.

 - Install the Access Manager plugin.